- What is a Master Trust account and what type of money goes in it?

 How long do I have the Master Trust account?

 The account is closed when you age out of foster care, are adopted, or go live with a family member.
-That does not mean you lose the benefits, it just means your caregiver (or you, if you are 18) must apply to get the benefits.
+That does not mean you lose the benefits, it just means that your caregiver (or you, if you are 18) must apply to get the benefits.

 Can I use the money in my account for things I want or need?

-Yes, every child may apply for a fee waiver (meaning you can ask to take money out of the account) and you must be given notice of this at every judicial review hearing.
+You have the right to ask to use the money in your account for things you want or need.
+One way you can do this is to ask for a fee waiver (meaning you can ask to take money out of the account) and you must be given notice of this at every judicial review hearing.

 I have a subaccount called “current needs.”
 What are those?